wojciech12/template_project_go/slides/slides.md

 ---
 <!-- _class: lead -->
-# Accelerating Go Development
+## Accelerating Go Development

-- Continuous Effort
+- Continuous Process

 ---
 <!-- _class: lead -->
-# Accelerating Go Development
+## Accelerating Go Development

 - Share the learnings with your team
-- AI retrospectives
+- e.g., AI retrospectives

 ---
 <!-- _class: lead -->
-# Accelerating Go Development
+## Accelerating Go Development

 - More verticals in your app, the easier for the model

 ---
 <!-- _class: lead -->
-# Accelerating Go Development
+## Accelerating Go Development

 - Model
 - Context